Color Zip

 FAQ

-What do the numbers on the colored nodes mean?
+What do the numbers on the colored dots mean?

 Use this link to embed the game on your website using an iframe